 With so many social media options to choose from, it's easy to get distracted.
 Instagram indeed offers you the chance to showcase great photos and look cool, and it's also true that Snapchat is rapidly becoming more popular, especially among young people.

 Yet, don't let this distract you from the following truth: Facebook is still on top.

-As a result, businesses should still be spending most of their time trying to boost reach and engagement on social media by using Facebook.
+As a result, businesses should still spend most of their time trying to boost reach and engagement on social media by using Facebook.

-Globally, there were 3.96 billion social media users in 2021, which is 18 percent higher than the year before, according to We Are Social.
+According to We Are Social, there were 3.96 billion social media users in 2023, which is 18 percent higher than the year before.

 Also, from We Are Social, the places where social media use is growing the fastest are: